koraytugay/koraytugay.github.io/content/docker/dockerfile.md

 # Hello World
 ```

-You can also overridde the environmental variable `msg` as follows:
+You can also override the environmental variable `msg` as follows:

 ```bash
 docker run --rm --env msg="Bye Bye" alpine-hello
 # Bye Bye
 ```

+Environmental substitution

 ### WORKDIR
 `WORKDIR` changes the current working directory from `/` to path specified.
 This will affect `RUN`, `CMD` and `ENTRYPOINT` instructions.
 The path can be relative or absolute.
 In case it is relative, it is relative to the last `WORKDIR` set.
 If the directory does not exist, it will be created.